m-valgran/MappingUtilities-GodotCS/README.md

 		int corridorAmount = 5;
 		Vector2 endPoint;
 		for (int i = 0; i <= corridorAmount; i++){
-			//no way for the end point to be the same as the start point points.Grid.Remove(startPoint);
+			//the following line = no way for the end point to be the same as the start point points.Grid.Remove(startPoint);
 			//selecting the end point
 			endPoint = points.Grid[rnd.Next(0,points.Grid.Count)];